 A new relationship after the separation

-If, following your separation, you remarry, enter into a registered partnership or conclude a notarial cohabitation contract, your new partner will receive the partner’s pension that has been built up with Bpf Koopvaardij from the separation date.
+If, following your separation, you remarry, enter into a registered partnership or conclude a notarial cohabitation contract or cohabitation declaration, your new partner will receive the partner’s pension that has been built up with Bpf Koopvaardij from the separation date.
 If you separate from your new partner, this ex-partner will be entitled to half the occupational retirement pension that you build up during the second marriage, partnership or cohabitation.

-If you think that the partner's pension is insufficient for your new partner and if you have sufficient occupational retirement pension, you can exchange part of your occupational retirement pension for extra partner’s pension when you leave service or on your retirement date.
+If you think that the partner's pension is insufficient for your new partner and if you have sufficient occupational retirement pension, you can exchange part of your occupational retirement pension for extra partner’s pension on your retirement date.
 For more information, go to Taking retirement.

 Were you separated before 1 May 1995?